MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 - **Truncation:** Tables replicated into Materialize should not be truncated.
 If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is re-created.
 - **Resource usage:**
     - During the initial table sync, **disk space** consumption may increase proportionally to the size of the upstream database before returning to a steady state.
 To profile disk usage, see [Troubleshooting](/ops/troubleshooting/#how-much-disk-space-is-materialize-using).
-    - Since Postgres sources are materialized by default, the replicated Postgres source tables must fit into **available memory**.

 ### Supported Postgres versions